brucemack/microlink/README.md

 appreciative of the work
 that he and the rest of the EchoLink team do on behalf of the amateur radio community.

-I am [good in QRZ at KC1FSZ](https://www.qrz.com/db/kc1fsz) if you have any questions.
+I am [good in QRZ at KC1FSZ](https://www.qrz.com/db/kc1fsz) if you have any questions or suggestions.

 # Architecture Overview/Parts

 My goal was to build a complete station from scratch, with no strings attached to PCs/servers.

-Once things are working smoothly I will integrate this onto a single PCB for ease of use with radios (link mode) and/or repeaters.
+Once things are working smoothly I will integrate this onto a single PCB for ease of use with radios (link mode) and/or direct integration with repeaters.

 At the moment there is no radio integration, but the final MicroLink product will provide an inexpensive interface between the internet and a radio to make linking very simple.